So I checked the email during the top of the hour break and there's a note there.

 Why am I not allowed to do that?

-The children have a right to privacy, and that's why we're not having their faces uh shown on me.
+The children have a right to privacy, and that's why we're not having their faces shown on me.

 I may want to take a photo of something else.

-And also to take a photo, we certainly make arrangements for you to take a photo.
+If you wanted to take a photo, we'd certainly make arrangements for you to take a photo, just not of the children.

-The children have a right to privacy.
+The children have a right to privacy?

 Do you know that?